 Fixed rate (Conventional)

-Sometimes referred to as a conventional loan, it has a fixed interest rate over the entire loan.
+Sometimes referred to as a conventional loan, this loan has a fixed interest rate over the entire loan period.
 The loan period can range from 15-40 years.
 Longer loan terms can help make for a lower payment, but interest paid over the life of the loan will be greater.
 These loans encompass nearly 70% of all home loans made each year.
 The major advantage is a fixed payment every month over the life of the loan, which protects against rising interest rates.

-Loans that are meant for first time home buyers and low to moderate income families.
+These are loans that are meant for first time home buyers and low to moderate income families.
 They are guaranteed by the Federal Housing Administration.
-FHA loans allow for smaller down payments, lower closing costs and easier qualification requirements.
+FHA loans allow for smaller down payments, lower closing costs, and easier qualification requirements.
 The Federal Housing Administration determines the maximum amount available to borrow for each county based on the median home price.
 Ask your lender what those limits are if you are considering an FHA loan.

-The United States Departments of Veterans Affairs loan program ensures all veterans are given an opportunity to purchase a home.
-To qualify you must have served actively in the military or been a spouse of someone who has served.
+The United States Department of Veterans Affairs loan program ensures all veterans are given an opportunity to purchase a home.
+To qualify, you must have served actively in the military or been a spouse of someone who has served.
 VA loans allow for fixed rate terms that are competitive with conventional mortgage rates.

-A loan that has interest only payments for an initial set period.
+This is a loan that has interest only payments for an initial set period.
 During this period, the principal balance remains unchanged.
-When the interest only period expires the loan then becomes fully amortized over the remaining period of the loan.
-The longer the interest only period the steeper the jump when the principle and interest payments begin.
+When the interest only period expires, the loan then becomes fully amortized over the remaining period of the loan.
+The longer the interest only period, the steeper the jump when the principle and interest payments begin.

-Portfolio mortgages are usually issued by small to medium sized banks and are funded and kept in the bank’s investment “portfolio”.
+Portfolio mortgages are usually issued by small to medium sized banks and are funded and kept in the bank’s investment “portfolio.”
 These loans aren’t sold on the secondary market and don’t have to comply with Fannie Mae or Freddie Mac lending requirements.
 They have a distinct advantage over traditional mortgages because they make their own lending rules.
-It allows the borrow to purchase a unique property that doesn’t meet the guidelines for conventional financing (non-warrantable condo, HOA litigation, etc).
-It also allows for more liberal borrow requirements that could disqualify them from traditional financing.
+It allows the borrower to purchase a unique property that doesn’t meet the guidelines for conventional financing (non-warrantable condo, HOA litigation, etc.).
+It also allows for more liberal borrow requirements that could disqualify borrowers from traditional financing.